pypad-team/pypad/DEVELOPMENT.md

 # Development
-This will discuss the workflow of developing collabd.
+This will discuss the workflow of developing PyPad.

 ## Project Structure
 `client`: This directory hosts all the files for the client.
 This includes all the views, styles, and CRDT logic.